Sponsored by American National

 In general, Menser says it often makes sense to hold higher-yield investments inside traditional IRAs when possible, while reserving Roth IRAs for dividend growth investments with stronger long-term appreciation potential.

 The reasoning comes down to maximizing long-term tax efficiency.
 High-yield investments tend to generate more current income but often deliver slower growth over time.
-On the other hand, dividend growth stocks may benefit more from years of tax-free compounding inside a Roth account.
+On the other hand, dividend growth stocks might benefit more from years of tax-free compounding inside a Roth account.

 "Don't waste the fertile ground of a Roth IRA on high-yield stocks," Menser says.